FastV1per/Alien_DNA_tutorial/README.md

 ## Once you have all the required software/ programs
 Once you have all the requirements to start the lab, let's have you open your shell/terminal.
 It is a black box and it would say either terminal or shell.
 To make sure you're on the Linux/Unix operating system you must have a "$" (or a "%" for Unix) at the end of your computer's name.
 If not, please make sure you have followed the directions above carefully and ask your teacher for help.
-Let's dowload the "Alien_DNA_tutorial" program.
+Let's download the "Alien_DNA_tutorial" program.

 For MacOS users, please change your directory to your desktop by copying and pasting this code: